CN-CBF: Composite Neural Control Barrier Function for Robot Navigation in Dynamic Environments: EXPERIMENTAL RESULTS

 \section{EXPERIMENTAL RESULTS}

-We evaluate the proposed method in simulation experiments\footnote{The code will be released upon publication of the paper.} for two types of mobile robots - a ground robot and a quadrotor.
-In the following subsection, we provide details on the implementation of the experiments.
+We evaluate the proposed method in simulation experiments for two types of mobile robots - a ground robot and a quadrotor.
+In the following subsection, we provide details on the implementation of the experiments\footnote{Code: \url{https://github.com/bojan-derajic/CN-CBF}}.